by Native Instruments

 version of our flagship instrument platform.

-Right now, though, let’s take a closer look at some of the biggest improvements that are visible in KONTAKT 7 today.
+To start, let’s take a closer look at some of the biggest improvements that are visible in KONTAKT 7 today.

 DISCOVER KONTAKT 7